eduardapontel/subscription-club/README.md

 The project is organized as follows:
 - **HTML Structure**:
-  The webpage is structured into distinct sections:
+  The webpage is structured into sections:
   - `#hero`: The captivating introductory section.
   - `#info-section`: Information about the subscription.
   - `#kit`: A showcase of the subscription kit.